Locally Simultaneous Inference: Numerical evaluation

+Next, we look at the problem of inference after model selection via the LASSO.
+As the baselines, we consider the simultaneous PoSI method of Berk et al.~\cite{berk2013valid}, the conditional method of Lee et al.~\cite{lee2016exact}, and hybrid inference for the LASSO by McCloskey~\cite{mccloskey2020hybrid}.
+The hyrbid method uses PoSI as a subroutine for narrowing down the conditional confidence intervals.

-Already when the dimension $d$ is greater than $20$, the number of models admissible for selection exceeds $10^6$, making the fully simultaneous PoSI method of \citet{berk2013valid} prohibitively computationally expensive.
+Already when the dimension $d$ is greater than $20$, the number of models admissible for selection exceeds $10^6$, making the fully simultaneous PoSI method of Berk et al.~\cite{berk2013valid} prohibitively computationally expensive.
+This in turn means that the hybrid method likewise becomes prohibitively expensive.
 Here we show that the set of plausible models $\widehat \M_\nu^+$ can be much smaller than the set of all subsets of $[d]$ when the true data-generating model is sparse, making locally simultaneous inference both powerful and computationally tractable.

 In Figure \ref{fig:lasso}, we consider the following data-generating process.
 We generate the design matrix to have i.i.d. standard normal entries and normalize the columns to have norm $1$.
 We let $y = X\beta + \xi$, where $\xi\sim\mathcal N(0,I_n)$ and $\beta$ has $\lceil s\cdot d\rceil$ nonzero entries, where we vary the sparsity parameter $s$.
 Of the $\lceil s\cdot d\rceil$ nonzero entries, we take half of them to be ``weak'', specifically equal to $\lambda$, and half of them to be ``strong'', specifically equal to $2\lambda$.
 We let $\lambda$ have the usual scaling of $\sim \sqrt{2\log(e\cdot d)}$.
 In particular, we fix $\lambda = 6\sqrt{2\log(e\cdot d)}$ and $n=1000$.
 In this parameter regime, we observe that the plausible models are typically those models that always include the strong variables, never include the irrelevant variables, and contain an arbitrary subset of the weak variables.
 We only compare locally simultaneous inference to conditional inference, seeing that fully simultaneous inference is computationally challenging for the values of $d$ we consider.
 As before, we observe that the conditional approach exhibits high variability.
 Moreover, the median interval width implied by the locally simultaneous approach is noticeably smaller.